zubinchopra/portaldocs/portal-sdk/generated/portalfx-forms.md

 * * *

+<a name="developing-forms-frequently-asked-questions-key-value-pairs-converting-your-data-to-an-entity-array-for-consumption-by-editable-grid"></a>
-#### Converting your data to an 'entity' array for consumption by editable grid
+#### Converting your data to an &#39;entity&#39; array for consumption by editable grid

 SOLUTION:
 ```typescript